androiddevnotes/awesome-jetpack-compose-learning-resources/README.md

 <img width="320px" src="assets/androiddevnotes.png" alt="androiddevnotes logo"></img>
 </p><br>

-**Learn Jetpack Compose Android** aims to be your starting point to find the finest learning content for Jetpack Compose suits of libraries.
+**Learn Jetpack Compose Android** aims to be your starting point to find the finest learning content for Jetpack Compose suites of libraries.

 Content in languages other than English is tagged according to ISO 639-2 codes.